MACC's Spring 2025 eMessage

 By: Ben Heise | Strategic Account Executive

-Join us on March 12th at 11AM central for a 30 min sneak peek at how the modernization is going.
-We will be having our first presentation to all customers and will continue this on the second Wednesday of the month at 11AM CST.
+Join us monthly for a 30 min sneak peek at how the modernization is going.
+We will be having our first presentation to all customers in March and will continue this on the second Wednesday of the month at 11AM CST.

 If you want to join and see the solution please let your CSM AM know and they will send you the Teams invite.
 For sake of expediency please know that the presentation is not an open forum so we can stay on schedule but you are more than welcome to ask your question in the Teams chat.
 The questions will be gathered, answered and compiled to an FAQ document which will be available on Client Central for your review.
 Each month we will do another 30 minute demonstration of the solutions progress.
 All sessions will be recorded and made available for review on Client Central in case you miss an episode.